Growing up around books

 Although reading is often considered a solitary activity, Kelly has never thought of it as such.
 As a student, she remembers her classmates enjoying the “Goosebumps” books with the lights off and a flashlight under their chins.

 “Often, you think of reading as sitting by yourself and being quiet.
-But it could also be an incredibly fun, social experience,” said Willinger.
+But it could also be an incredibly fun, social experience,” says the former education director.
 “I want that for our kids.”

-“I want to know what our children are reading, and I want to read it, too,” said Willinger.
+“I ask our scholars, ‘What are you reading.’
+It’s because I want to read it, too,” says the education director turned assistant principal.
 “I’ve read more ‘Captain Underpants’ than I know what to do with.”

-One of the best ways to get one of Willinger’s recommendations is the book vending machine — a fully operational vending machine that gives students a bestselling book with a special token.
-Students of the week and those who read the most books for the week can receive a token.
+One of the best ways to get Kelly’s recommendations is the book vending machine — a fully operational vending machine that gives scholars a best-selling book with a special token.
+Scholars receive a token when they read the most books for the week.